-While no one way works for everyone, Jim and I have figured out how to do all of the above.
+While no single way works for everyone, Jim and I have figured out how to do all of the above.

 At first, it was not an easy task to keep track of it all, but with practice we have learned what works for us and what doesn't.